ChickenProp/chickenprop.github.com/drafts/against-boots-theory.md

 ---

-To be a little more precise, I think you can describe three levels of boots theory:
+To be a little more precise, I think boots theory as written makes three increasingly strong claims, that we could think of as "levels of boots theory":

 1. Being rich enables you to spend less money on things.
 (More generally: having incrementally more capital lets you spend incrementally less money.
 Also, being rich is super convenient in many ways.)
 This phenomenon is also called a [ghetto tax](https://en.wikipedia.org/wiki/Ghetto_tax).
 2. Also, rich people do in fact spend less money on things.